xplosionmind/tommi.space/content/jam/public/Internet Freedom.md

 ## Avoid Neo-Luddism

-> They [proletarians] direct their attacks not against the bourgeois conditions of production, but agains the instruments of production themselves
+> They proletarians direct their attacks not against the bourgeois conditions of production, but against the instruments of production themselves

-<p class='cite'>Marx, <cite>Communist Manifesto</cite></p>
+<p class=cite>Marx, <cite>Communist Manifesto</cite></p>

 Avoid [Neo-Luddism](https://en.wikipedia.org/wiki/Neo-Luddism 'Neo-Luddism on Wikipedia'): the problem is not technology itself, nor any digital device.
 Rather, it is a matter of how such devices are produced and how they work.